GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 Using the oxAuth RP you can exercise all of the OpenID Connect API's, including discovery, client registration, authorization, token, userinfo, and end_session.

+### Access Token

+Access token usually is random string.
+However it is possible to return access token as JWT.
+It can be controlled per client.
+There are two client properties :
+ - `access_token_as_jwt` - whether to return `access_token` as JWT.
+It is false by default.
+ - `access_token_signing_alg` - signing algorithm that has to be used during JWT signing.
+If not specified then default OP signing algorithm will be used (specified via `defaultSignatureAlgorithm` oxauth configuration property).

+ JWT will contain following claims:
+ - `scope` - string containing a space-separated list of scopes associated with this token
+ - `client_id` - Client identifier for the OAuth 2.0 client that requested this token.
+ - `token_type` - Type of the token as defined in Section 5.1 of OAuth 2.0 [RFC6749].
+ - `exp` - Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this token will expire, as defined in JWT [RFC7519].
+ - `iat` - Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this token was originally issued, as defined in JWT [RFC7519].
+ - `sub` - Subject of the token, as defined in JWT [RFC7519].
+Usually a machine-readable identifier of the resource owner who authorized this token.
+ - `aud` - Service-specific string identifier or list of string identifiers representing the intended audience for this token, as defined in JWT [RFC7519].
+ - `iss` - String representing the issuer of this token, as defined in JWT [RFC7519].